etc1290/Stembase/log.md

 		-- finished
 	2. Add addon.js to wrap all custom scripts as a centralize package -- finished
-	3. Add arrUniq function into addon.js handle array flattening work -- finished
+	3. Add arrUniq function into addon.js handle array duplicate removing work -- finished
 	# Changed
 	1. Rewiring mntmain to mntgroupwrite and use isMainExec to adjust the behavior of All